-• The official federal estimates of the federal legislation were prepared by the Congressional Joint Committee on Taxation (JCT).
+- The official federal estimates of the federal legislation were prepared by the Congressional Joint Committee on Taxation (JCT).
 The JCT analysis, however, does not provide background as to the derivation of its number.
 To develop an Arizona score for many provisions, we prorated the nationwide estimate.
 In general, Arizona's projected share of a federal impact reflects the state's taxable income and tax rates, as ratios of nationwide federal taxable income and tax rates.
-There are limitations to this method, including:

-- o The size and complexity of recent federal tax code changes likely makes nationwide JCT estimates for many provisions speculative. - The proration method is a highly simplified method and may not accurately reflect the actual Arizona net impact.
+There are limitations to this method, including: - o The size and complexity of recent federal tax code changes likely makes nationwide JCT estimates for many provisions speculative. - The proration method is a highly simplified method and may not accurately reflect the actual Arizona net impact.
 As a result, we increased negative revenue impacts by 25% and decreased positive revenue impacts by (25)% to produce a more cautious estimate. - The JLBC Staff used results from DOR's individual income tax simulation model as a base for estimating changes to itemized deductions.
-DOR's model originally used a sample of taxpayer data from tax year (TY) 2014, which the agency then grew to approximate the base of taxpayers in TY 2018.
-In January 2019, DOR updated their model for TY 2015 data and once again projected that information to TY 2018.
-The JLBC Staff estimates include the following adjustments: - Model estimates were reduced (10)% to account for uncertainty in scaling TY 2015 taxpayer data to TY 2018.
-A discount factor of less than 25% was chosen to reflect that DOR model estimates more accurately reflect Arizona impacts than JCT prorated amounts. - DOR model estimates were reduced \$(17.0) million to incorporate a provision that could not be accounted for in the agency's model.
+DOR's model uses a sample of taxpayer data from tax year (TY) 2014, which the agency then grows to approximate the base of taxpayers in TY 2018.
+The JLBC Staff estimates include the following adjustments: - o Model estimates were reduced (10)% to account for uncertainty in scaling TY 2014 taxpayer data to TY 2018.
+A discount factor of less than 25% was chosen to reflect that DOR model estimates more accurately reflect Arizona impacts than JCT prorated amounts. - O DOR model estimates were reduced \$(17.0) million to incorporate a provision that could not be accounted for in the agency's model.
 The federal legislation places a \$10,000 cap on deductions of state and local taxes paid by individuals, but excludes taxes of pass-through businesses from the cap.
-The JLBC Staff reduced DOR's estimates \$(17.0) million to incorporate the business tax exclusion. - Given the fact that conforming to federal tax law changes has been Arizona's standard practice in the past, some taxpayers may have preemptively adjusted their estimated payments assuming that the state would conform.
-If that behavior were occurring, some revenues associated with conformity would already be included in individual income tax payments received so far in FY 2019.
-Through December, FY 2019 individual income tax revenues have increased by 0.6%.
-While this does not point to taxpayers adjusting their estimated payments to account for conformity, the JLBC Staff lacks information to rule out this possibility. - Some conformity provisions that are listed in Attachment 1 of this report are not listed in DOR's conformity report.
+The JLBC Staff reduced DOR's estimates \$(17.0) million to incorporate the business tax exclusion. - Through Quarter 1 of FY 2019, individual income tax collections grew by 9.7% over the prior year, while corporate income tax collections increased by 81.6%.
+One possible explanation for some of this growth is that taxpayers may be increasing their state estimated payments

+- based on assuming the state will conform with the provisions of TCJA.
+If this were the case, some of the revenue impact of tax conformity may have already been realized.
+However, the JLBC Staff lacks information to determine if this behavior is occurring. - Some conformity provisions that are listed in Attachment 1 of this report are not listed in DOR's conformity report.
 The JLBC Staff has reached out to DOR to confirm whether all provisions in Attachment 1 represent conformity issues.
 At the time of publication, however, DOR has not responded.